diwakar767/anthelion/README.md

+### Disclaimer!
+“This package is free software; the copyright holder gives unlimited permission to copy and/or distribute it, with or without modifications, as long as this notice is preserved.
+This package is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY, to the extent permitted by law; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.”

 # nutch-anth
 Anthelion is a Nutch plugin for focused crawling of semantic data.
 The project is an open-source project released under the Apache License 2.0.